Presidency of Ma Ying-jeou: Direct links policy

-On 15 December 2008, Taiwan and the Chinese mainland resumed direct sea, air, and mail links, ending an almost six-decade-long ban between the two sides on such trips.
+On 15 December 2008, Taiwan and mainland China resumed direct sea, air, and mail links, ending an almost six-decade-long ban between the two sides on such trips.
 Previous flights between the two regions required a connection in Hong Kong.
 As many as 108 flights per week as well as 60 cargo flights per month were scheduled, evenly divided between Taiwanese and mainland Chinese airlines.

 Shipping companies, due to shorter voyages and time savings, are able to save up to US$120 million (TWD $4 billion) each year.
 Previously, shipping companies from both sides of the strait were required to reroute their ships into third-country waters.
 The two sides also agreed that neither the ROC nor the PRC flag will be displayed when a ship enters port.

 In July 2009, Ma rejected the proposal to open the airspace of the Taiwan Strait to accommodate higher passenger traffic, citing that the Taiwan Strait airspace is important to Taiwanese security.